'Mayor for a Day' candidates debate 'Living the Dream'

 ENGLEWOOD — By the time the debate was over, most audience members knew more details about the Englewood “Mayor for a Day” candidates than some who are running for president.

-For an hour and a half, six Mayor for a Day hopefuls shared their innermost secrets, pet peeves and weaknesses, Tuesday at the Pioneer Days committee-sponsored debate at the End Zone Sports Grille in Englewood.
+For 90 minutes Tuesday, six Mayor for a Day hopefuls shared their innermost secrets, pet peeves and weaknesses, at the Pioneer Days committee-sponsored debate at the End Zone Sports Grille in Englewood.

 Each dollar a candidate collects counts as one “vote,” and 100% of all funds will be donated to their charities.